 sufficient.
 Older version of that multiple choice remote is likely to work

 too.
-Please enter the ID Code of your remote at the D2L
+Please supply the ID Code of your remote at the D2L

-option of entering answers using a smartphone app or web interface, under
+option of entering answers using a smartphone app or web interface, as

-company offers a free 14-day trial period for the REEF Polling.
+building.
+Fortunately, the company offers a free 14-day trial period.

 Exams: There will be three midterm exams and final.